keckamreck/backendbanditen/README.md

 ### Todo:

 - Because of the `Template_Next` path in the URL, `Template_Next` is required in line 8 of the [package.json file](package.json) file￼.
 If you deploy the repository to a different URL (e.g., if you choose a different name for your repo), you will need to adapt or remove this part.
-- Enable GitHub Pages in your repository’s Settings and set the source to GitHub Actions.
 - Adjust the path of the badges at the beginning of this README file so that they reference your own repository instead of the template.

 # Next